 Hiking at Roan Mountain

-Located on the North Carolina/Tennessee state line, Roan Mountain is actually more of a mountain range about 5 miles long - called a massif - than a single peak.
+Located on the North Carolina/Tennessee state line, Roan Mountain is actually more of a mountain range about 5 miles long - called a massif - than it is a single peak.
 Famous for its Catawba Rhododendron gardens with its brilliant purple flowers in spring, the Roan is a wonderful place to visit and hike any time of the year.

 Besides the rhodododendrons, which bloom in mid-June, you'll find the mountain interesting for a variety of other reasons.
 The massif's balds are probably the next-most interesting feature.
 These treeless mountaintops offer spectacular views, fields of grass waving in the winds, and an alpine-like hiking experience.
 In other places, a dense spruce-fir forest grows, some of the healthiest examples of this ecosystem left in the southern Appalachians (since being devastated over the last few decades by the Balsam Wooly Adelgid).
 A unique historical site, that of the Cloudland Hotel, offers a glimpse into the mountains' past while the mountain's name itself has been subject to legends of origin and historcal debate.